harshadgoswami/my-documentations/blockchain/estimate-transaction-fee-tron.md

-For estimating the transaction fee for a non-contract based TRX transfer on the TRON network, you typically need to consider the bandwidth and energy consumption for the transaction.
-However, for simple TRX transfers, the fee is generally determined by the bandwidth usage, and if you have enough bandwidth points, the transaction might even be free.
+To handle the situation where `tronWeb.utils.crypto.toHex` is undefined, we need to ensure that we use the proper method to convert the transaction object to a hex string.
+In this case, we'll utilize `tronWeb.utils.bytes.byteArray2hexStr` to convert the transaction to a hex string.

-Here's a step-by-step guide to estimate the bandwidth usage and fee for a TRX transfer using `tronweb`:
+Here's the corrected and complete TypeScript example:

 ### Installation